JimmyDuong00/docs.ottertech/content/2 Azure Services/Obtaining Hardware ID for Autopilot.md

 ![[Pasted image 20240806075123.png]]

-The execution policy will popup and agree to all:
+The execution policy and the NuGet provider will popup.
+Agree to all:

 ![[Pasted image 20240806075210.png]]